mdn/content/files/en-us/web/api/document_object_model/using_the_document_object_model/index.md

 ## What does the Document API do?

 The Document API, also sometimes called the DOM API, allows you to modify a DOM tree in _any way you want_.
 It enables you to create any HTML or XML document from scratch or to change any contents of a given HTML or XML document.
-Web page authors can edit the DOM of a document using JavaScript to access the {{domxref("document")}} property of the global object.
-This `document` object implements the {{domxref("Document")}}.
+Web page authors can edit the DOM of a document using JavaScript to access the `document`")}}` property of the global object.
+This `document` object implements the {{domxref("Document")}} interface.

 ## A simple example